Jasmin Walia: 2012–2015: TOWIE and The X Factor

 Walia first worked as an extra in the British reality TV series, The Only Way Is Essex in 2010, and was promoted to a full cast member in 2012.
 She was part of series 7–14 (September 2012 – April 2015).
 While series 7 to 12 were released by ITV2, ITVBe has the original release rights for series 13 and 14.
 She also recorded The Only Way Is Las Vegas, with shooting beginning in September 2013.

 She started a YouTube channel in February 2014 and began uploading song covers alongside artists including Zack Knight, intens-ti and Ollie Green Music.
 Popular tracks like "Rather Be", "Dark Horse" and "All of Me" were among her first covers.

-In September 2014, Walia auditioned for the eleventh series of the singing talent show, The X Factor, but all four judges rejected her, leaving her sobbing.
+In September 2014, Walia auditioned for the eleventh series of the singing talent show, The X Factor, but all four judges rejected her, leaving her devastated.
 She said in an interview, "I was completely shattered.
 You're waiting around, getting more and more nervous watching everyone around you."

 In May 2015, she confirmed that she would be quitting the TOWIE show on Twitter: "I can confirm that I am taking a break from filming #TOWIE but would like to thank everyone involved with the show, Producers, Crew & Cast x [sic]."

 Walia then appeared in the British television show Desi Rascals 2, streamed by Sky One from July to September 2015.
 The show also featured her then-boyfriend Ross Worswick.
 Before shooting for the show began, she said, "This is the opportunity I've been looking for that will allow me to explore my cultural roots whilst still maintaining all the glitz and glamour that I love."
 The structured reality TV series delved deeper into the lives of a diverse set of West Londoners in their quests to fulfil their dreams and overcome challenges.